5T33Z0/OC-Little-Translated/README.md

 A compendium of ACPI Hotpatches and Binary Renames for use with the OpenCore Bootloader.

 **DISCLAIMER**: This is my english translation of the OC-Little Repo by [daliansky](https://github.com/daliansky/OC-little).
 All credits go to her/him/them.
-All Binary Renames, ACPI Hotpatches and everything else related to ASL/AML code remains untouched!
-The chinese READMEs are included as references as well.
+All Binary Renames, ACPI Hotpatches and everything else related to ASL/AML code remains untouched  except `SSDT-OC-XOSI` which I updated to support Windows 10, 2004!
+The chinese READMEs are included for references as well.

 **ABOUT THIS TRANSLATION:**